sensedeep/onetable-migrate/README.md

 * `dir` path property describing a directory containing migration files.
 * `migrations` array containing maps that describe each migration.

-The migrations array contains entries of the form:
+The migrations array contains an ordered set of migrations of the form:

 ```javascript
 {